 Many people assume the 13th amendment ended slavery in America, but there are still slaves among us.
 Human trafficking is defined as the recruitment, harboring, transporting or procurement of a person for labor or services for the purpose of involuntary servitude or commercial sex acts.
 Everyday men, women and children are forced into manual labor or commercial sexual acts against their will.
 This modern day slavery exists in...

 New opportunities in a new year

-by Kathryn Freeman on January 8, 2015 in christian life commission
+by Kathryn Freeman on January 8, 2015 in clc

 In Isaiah, the Lord tells the Israelites that His servants will faithfully bring forth justice to the nations and describes them as a light to the nations capable of opening blind eyes, breaking the chains of the oppressed, and setting captives free (Isaiah 42:1-9, Isaiah 58).
 As the 84th Legislative Session is set to begin next Tuesday, we have a new opportunity to engage in this kingdom work at the Capitol.
 Here are just a few of the policy priorities the Christian Life Commission will be focused on in the upcoming session:

 - Ending the financial exploitation of the poor